 3. Adrenalin (fight or flight hormone)

 Also called catecholamines (cat-e-kol-a-meens), adrenalin is the ‘fight or flight’ hormone (cue: ACDC).
 This hormone is perfect if you encounter a zombie and you need to leg-it, fast!
-But, adrenalin production is not what you want for a comfortable, swift labour.
+But, adrenalin production is not what you want for comfortable, swift labor.

-Although needed at the end of labour – for the big push – For the first stage of labour, adrenalin is plain bad news and the production of it contributes to labour being long and painful.
+Although needed at the end of labor - for the big push - For the first stage of labor, adrenalin is plain bad news and the production of it contributes to labor being long and painful.
 So, how do we keep adrenalin ‘at the gate’, until it’s needed?

 When I’m supporting a birthing woman, I look to create a ‘nest’ for her.
 No, I’m not collecting twigs and shoelaces….
 I’m talking about ensuring all her needs are met and that she feels both secure and calm.
 This will help negate the production of adrenalin.

-Now that we know something about the hormones produced in labour, how do we use them to make labour as calm and comfortable as possible?
+Now that we know something about the hormones produced in labor, how do we use them to make labor as calm and comfortable as possible?

-I was at a birth once where mom and dad brought in a lamp, floor rug and window dressings.
+I was at birth once where mum and dad brought in a lamp, floor rug, and window dressings.
 I’m not kidding.
-No, I’m talking about your pillow, a nice photo and your dressing gown.
+No, I’m talking about your pillow, a nice photo, and your dressing gown.
 If you bring your entire home contents, the midwives will think you’re off your nut.